tom-wilmott/SQL-Project/README.md

 | 79       | oracle     | 40           |            78,485  |
 | 2        | nosql      | 14           |            78,343  |

-*Table of the most optimal skills for data analyst sorted by salary*
+*Table of the most optimal skills for remote and UK based data analyst sorted by salary*

 Here's a breakdown of the most optimal skills for remote and UK based Data Analysts:

-- **High-Demand Programming Languages:** Python and R stand out for their high demand, with demand counts of 260 and 157 respectively.
+- **High-Demand Programming Languages:** Despite not appearing in the top 10 highest salaries, Python and R stand out for their high demand with demand counts of 260 and 157 respectively.
 Despite their high demand, their average salaries are around £74,419 for Python and £73,861 for R, indicating that proficiency in these languages is highly valued but also widely available.
-- **Cloud Tools and Technologies:** Skills in specialized technologies such as Snowflake, Azure, AWS, and BigQuery show significant demand with relatively high average salaries, pointing towards the growing importance of cloud platforms and big data technologies in data analysis.
+- **Cloud Tools and Technologies:** Skills in specialised technologies such as Snowflake, Azure, AWS, and BigQuery show significant demand with relatively high average salaries, pointing towards the growing importance of cloud platforms and big data technologies in data analysis.
-- **Business Intelligence and Visualization Tools:** Tableau and Looker, with demand counts of 243 and 55 respectively, and average salaries around £72,792 and £76,580, highlight the critical role of data visualization and business intelligence in deriving actionable insights from data.
+- **Business Intelligence and Visualisation Tools:** Tableau and Looker, with demand counts of 243 and 55 respectively, and average salaries around £72,792 and £76,580, highlight the critical role of data visualisation and business intelligence in deriving actionable insights from data.
 - **Database Technologies:** The demand for skills in traditional and NoSQL databases (Oracle, SQL Server, NoSQL) with average salaries ranging from £74,076 to £78,485, reflects the enduring need for data storage, retrieval, and management expertise.

 # What I Learned

 Throughout this project, I significantly expanded my SQL capabilities, sharpening both technical precision and analytical thinking:

-- **🧩 Complex Query Crafting:** Developed advanced SQL fluency, confidently joining tables, nesting queries, and using WITH clauses to streamline temporary logic and improve readability.
+- **🧩 Complex Query Crafting:** Developed advanced SQL fluency, confidently joining tables, nesting queries, and using `WITH` clauses to streamline temporary logic and improve readability.
-- **📊 Data Aggregation:** Applied GROUP BY and aggregate functions like COUNT() and AVG() to extract meaningful summaries and trends from raw datasets.
+- **📊 Data Aggregation:** Applied `GROUP BY` and aggregate functions like `COUNT()` and `AVG()` to extract meaningful summaries and trends from raw datasets.
 - **💡 Analytical Problem-Solving:** Translated real world questions into structured, insightful queries, enhancing my ability to uncover patterns, answer business relevant questions, and support data driven decisions.

 # Conclusions